testcontainers/testcontainers-scala/README.md

 * `testcontainers-scala-kafka` — module with the Kafka container.
 * `testcontainers-scala-vault` — module with the Vault container.
 * `testcontainers-scala-oracle-xe` — module with the Oracle container.
+* `testcontainers-scala-neo4j` — module with the Neo4J server container.
+* `testcontainers-scala-mssqlserver` — module with the MsSQL server container.
+* `testcontainers-scala-clickhouse` — module with the ClickHouse container.
+* `testcontainers-scala-cockroachdb` — module with the CockroachDB container.
+* `testcontainers-scala-couchbase` — module with the Couchbase container.
+* `testcontainers-scala-db2` — module with the DB2 container.
+* `testcontainers-scala-dynalite` — module with the Dynalite container.
+* `testcontainers-scala-elasticsearch` — module with the Elastic search container.
+* `testcontainers-scala-influxdb` — module with the InfluxDB container.
+* `testcontainers-scala-localstack` — module with the Localstack container.
+* `testcontainers-scala-mariadb` — module with the MariaDB container.
+* `testcontainers-scala-mockserver` — module with the MockServer container.
+* `testcontainers-scala-nginx` — module with the Nginx container.
+* `testcontainers-scala-pulsar` — module with the Pulsar container.
+* `testcontainers-scala-rabbitmq` — module with the RabbitMQ container.
+* `testcontainers-scala-toxiproxy` — module with the ToxiProxy container.

+Most of the modules are just proxies to the testcontainers-java modules and behave exactly like java containers.
+You can find documentation about them in the [testcontainers-java docs pages](https://www.testcontainers.org/).

 ## Container types